LAUTECH: Makinde set to pay Osun 1bn over sole ownership – The Sun Nigeria

 Oyo state became the sole owner of LAUTECH on November 20, 2021 following agreement reached between the defunct owners of LAUTECH: Oyo and Osun States.

-“Oyo state had already paid one billion naira to Osun State and airmarked another one billion to be paid on or before the first week of December, 2021.
+“Oyo state had already paid N1 billion to Osun State and earmarked another N1 billion to be paid on or before the first week of December, 2021.
 Oyo State has liquidated five out of the eight months salary arrears being owned workers of the university.

-“In addition, the Oyo State Government had released the sum.of 500million naira to the institution as take-off grant for the smooth running of the school.
+“In addition, the Oyo State Government had released the N500 million to the institution as take-off grant for the smooth running of the school.
 Indeed, the capital expenditure for infrastructure development of the school has been budgeted for in the 2022 appropriation bill.
 This is happening for the first time in the history of the institution.”

 He announced that the 25 per cent reduction in fees for students in the school, as announced by Makinde would take effect from the 2022 academic session, urging students to reciprocate the gesture by staying focused as shunning anti-social behaviours.

-The Chairman of the LAUTECH Council further hinted that the Council has been monitoring the finances of the University Transparently to ensure prudent management of resources and reporting same to the visitor which is Governor Seyi Makinde.
+Chairman of the LAUTECH Council said the council has been monitoring the finances of the university transparently to ensure prudent management of resources and reporting same to the visitor which is Governor Seyi Makinde.

-According to him, the investment of Governor Makinde is already positioning LAUTECH as choice institution for those seeking admission as 11, 300 candidates are to write post JAMB examination as against 5, 000 in the 2017/2018 session.
-In the area of training and manpower development, Omole stated that a staff audit has been carried out to ascertain the manpower needs of LAUTECH.
+According to him, the investment of Governor Makinde is already positioning LAUTECH as choice institution for those seeking admission as 11,300 candidates are to write post JAMB examination as against 5,000 in the 2017/2018 session.
+Omole said a staff audit has been carried out to ascertain the manpower needs of LAUTECH.

-“We are hoping to inject new blood because LAUTECH is top heavy and this does not give room for mentorship and successor plan.
-We have done staff audit.
-We have also established collaboration with University of Botswana and Oyo state government has resolved to patronise them for consultancy.”

-While saying the last one year of sole ownership has shown a promising future, Omole appealed to staff of the institution to be patient with the government in its effort towards repositioning it and entrenching it as center of excellence.

 Leave a Reply